rahil627/my-programming-stuff/langs/programming-languages.md

   - game engines, such as Gosu, are written in C/C++ and then wrapped/binded by Ruby, because it would be too slow otherwise
   - Ruby Gems package manager
   - although i missed this generation, i think i would have enjoyed this little world :)
+  - like Haxe, seems to have a nice cult community of hackers :)
+    - this alone makes it much more appealing to me than the other pop general languages
   - **my fav scripting language**, and possibly my favorite language overall :o
   - GitHub and Shopify might be the biggest companies behind it :D
+  - made by one Japanese guy

 https://www.reddit.com/r/ruby/comments/hp3yar/i_am_tired_of_hearing_that_ruby_is_dead/

 https://www.quora.com/What-are-the-main-weaknesses-of-Ruby-as-a-programming-language?share=1